-David and Dave Stewart are a father-and-son team that entered into the vended laundry business a few years back, designing and building a new laundromat, Main Street Laundry, on some property they owned in Santa Paula, CA. They were so successful with their first laundry business, they decided to purchase and rehabilitate a run-down building in Santa Maria, CA to house another state-of-the-art laundromat, Neighborhood Laundry.
-They recently completed construction and their store is becoming a big hit with the local neighborhood, especially families with children—as we explain below.
+David and Dave Stewart are a father-and-son team that entered into the vended laundry business a few years back, designing and building a new coin laundry, Main Street Laundry, on some property they owned in Santa Paula, CA. They were so successful with their first laundry business, they decided to purchase and rehabilitate a run-down building in Santa Maria, CA to house Neighborhood Laundry.
+They recently completed construction and opened their doors to immediate popular acclaim.

 The Stewart’s success with these laundromat projects probably has something to do with their propensity to build things.
 David spent close to 40 years working as a residential and commercial general contractor, helping build out some of this country’s most iconic retail chains, among other projects.
 His son, Dave, has a college degree in construction engineering management and worked for a time as a heavy civil contractor.

 A Winning Partnership: Western State Design and Dexter Laundry

 The Stewarts decided to install Dexter Laundry equipment in their Santa Paula store which is how they first connected with southern California Dexter distributor, Western State Design—a mutually-beneficial relationship which continues today.

 Neighborhood Laundry is housed in a 7200 square foot building that had been vacant for the past 25 years.
 The building originally housed a large industrial linen laundry service for many years, after which it served as a tow yard for a brief period.

 The Stewarts were interested in that location because they noticed other laundromats in the area doing good business in spite of the fact that they weren’t serving their customers as well as they thought they should.